Swansea: In popular culture

 Swansea has been used as a location for films such as Only Two Can Play, Submarine and Twin Town, the TV series Mine All Mine and in episodes of Doctor Who.

 Swansea was the first city in Wales to feature in its own version of the board game Monopoly.
 The Swansea edition of Monopoly features 33 local landmarks, including the Mumbles Pier and the National Waterfront Museum; the game has been produced in both English and Welsh.

 Swansea was also featured in a television documentary, titled Swansea Love Story, as part of the Rule Britannia series on VBS.tv.
 The film is of a rather graphic nature and features heroin users, as well as community members affected by the narcotic, while trying to provide some explanation for the increase in use.

 Swansea is the hometown of Edward Kenway, the main protagonist of the video game Assassin's Creed IV: Black Flag.
 This is because Matt Ryan, the voice actor of Edward, is from Swansea.

+The Swansea Criteria, a diagnostic tool to identify acute fatty liver of pregnancy, originated from a research group working in Singleton Hospital, Swansea.